 Why are memories so difficult to keep?

 (This is a translation from the Tagalog of a section of Ferdinand Bergonia’s 2004 book on Kidapawan, Lungsod na Pinagpala: Kidapawan, the founding book of Kidapawan historiography.
-This is one of the book’s most informative portions.
+This is one of the book’s most informative portions, though I have since discovered that the book itself is in need of serious validation and revision.
 I own no part of the original material, and all rights to it belong to Bergonia.
 This translation, done as loyally to Bergonia’s as possible, is reproduced merely to spread information on Kidapawan’s history.)

 In 1964, under the leadership of Mayor Emma B. Gadi, the Sanggunian Pambayan (municipal council) passed a resolution No. 84, allowing Speaker-ProTempore the Hon.
 Congressman Salipada K. Pendatun to declare Kidapawan a city and make it a summer resort in the southern part of Mindanao.